dai-shi/proxy-compare/README.md

 This function will create a proxy at top level and proxy nested objects as you access them, in order to keep track of which properties were accessed via get/has proxy handlers:

-NOTE: Printing of WeakMap is hard to inspect and not very readable for this purpose you can use the `getPathList` helper.
+NOTE: Printing of WeakMap is hard to inspect and not very readable, for this purpose you can use the `getPathList` helper.

 #### Parameters